 - Objective mismatch: An aggressive hybrid fund may have bonds of lower tenure while what may ideally suit your portfolio objective is longer-term bonds.
 Long-term bonds earn significantly more than short-term bonds.
 Hence instead of complementing your portfolio objective, hybrid equity funds can potentially act contrary to it.

 Aggressive hybrid funds are treated as equity funds by the income tax department.
 Short-term capital gains, that is the gains on selling your investment within a year, are taxed at 15 per cent.
 If they are held for more than a year, they are treated as a long-term capital asset.
 Long-term capital gains from equity funds, in excess of Rs 1 lakh, are taxed at 10 per cent.
-At present, dividends are subject to dividend distribution tax (DDT) at 10 per cent which is deducted by the fund itself.
-However, Budget 2020 has done away with DDT.
-From April 1, 2020, dividends will be added to an investor's income and taxed according to the income tax slab he falls under.
+As for dividend distribution tax (DDT), Budget 2020 has done away with it.
+So all dividends realised from April 1, 2020 onwards will simply be added to an investor's income and taxed according to the tax slab he falls under.
 However, dividend in excess of Rs 5,000 is liable for TDS.

 The tax rules play to the strengths of aggressive hybrid funds.
 Investors otherwise maintaining an equity debt allocation on their own will have to pay capital gains tax whenever they re-balance.
 In aggressive hybrid funds, fund managers do the rebalancing.
 The current tax laws do not have any provision for taxing the fund manager's actions.
 In essence, the fund manager can rebalance the fund's portfolio as much as he likes and still attract no tax.
 Hence, the rate of return of these funds will not get eroded due to rebalancing.